 Beagles today remain just as “nosy” as their ancestors, and the modern version looks very much like a miniature version of the Foxhound but with longer, softer ears.

 Beagles are known for their friendly nature and have been celebrated in film and cartoons.
-One of the most famous Beagles of all time is Snoopy, belonging to the cartoon character Charlie Brown.
+One of the most famous Beagles is Snoopy, belonging to the cartoon character Charlie Brown.

-Cartoonists seem to find the Beagle appealing, and the breed has appeared in Family Guy (“Brian”) and in Garfield, the character “Odie” is said to be part Beagle (and part brick!) and the brilliant “Mr. Peabody” in Rocky & Bullwinkle is a Beagle.
+Cartoonists seem to find the Beagle appealing, and the breed has appeared in Family Guy (“Brian”) and Garfield.
+The character “Odie” is said to be part Beagle (and part brick!), and the brilliant “Mr. Peabody” in Rocky & Bullwinkle is a Beagle.

-The actual dog lives up to his reputation — and a great representative of the breed can be found in Uno, the Best In Show Westminster winner of 2008.
-Officially known as Champion K-Run’s Park Me in First, this gregarious dog created an even more significant upsurge in the breed’s popularity as he traveled the country following his win and worked as a therapy dog.
+The actual dog lives up to his reputation — a great representative of the breed can be found in Uno, the Best In Show Westminster winner of 2008.
+Officially known as Champion K-Run’s Park Me in First, this gregarious dog increased the breed’s popularity as he traveled the country following his win and worked as a therapy dog.

 Beagles are merry little dogs that consequently appeal to a wide range of folks and could be considered the dog-next-door in terms of a general doggy companion.
 Beagles typically stand between 13 inches and 15 inches at shoulder height.
 The pocket beagle is slightly smaller and stands at a shoulder height between 7 inches and 12 inches.